 There are times that the present whereabouts of a particular student is unknown or unclear.
-In order for the University to account for the whereabouts of a resident student when that student is believed to be missing, this information must be reported to University Police immediately.
+For the University to account for the whereabouts of a resident student when that student is believed to be missing, this information must be reported to University Police immediately.